i-winxd/site-feedback/README.md

 This includes things crashing, things not working like usual, and so on.

 **NOTE: I cannot guarantee timely responses to issues,** so please don't make one expecting I'll get back to you on the next day or even eventually.
+Also feature requests are definitely not guaranteed so don't write them with the expectation they'll be done.

 ## Are you cartmanlanding the site's source code?